AtomicSponge/wtengine/README.md

 #### SYSTEMS:

 Systems are the logic members that gets processed each step through the game loop.
 The engine has a few pre-defined systems for use, but user created ones are  possible as well.
-The input system is also extended to implement custom handling.